RavenousLegs

 Hike to traditional Ladakhi village - Nerak at height of 4000m

-I was one of the lucky trekkers who could hike to the Nerak village 2000ft above chadar.
-This narrow trail has caused lot of injuries and few deaths because of its steep uphill climb on a slippery trail.
+I was one of the fortunate trekkers who had the privilege of hiking to the Nerak village, which is situated 2000 feet above Chadar.
+However, this narrow trail has been a cause of numerous injuries and even fatalities due to its steep uphill climb and slippery terrain.

 Nerak village at height 4000m - Chadar Trek, Ladakh